What's in Floodwater and Can it Make Me Sick?

 - Medical waste

 - Rodents and snakes

-What Are the Health Risks After Floodwater Contamination?
+What Are the Common Health Risks Caused by Floodwater?

-Floodwaters could range from unsanitary to dangerously toxic.
-The CDC recommends avoiding contact with floodwaters, and if that’s not possible, wash the area with soap and clean water as soon as possible.
+Floodwaters span a spectrum from unsanitary to downright toxic.
+The CDC emphasizes avoiding any contact with these waters, and if it’s unavoidable, immediately wash with soap and clean water.

 - Wound infections